 Sands of La Jolla

-With rates typically under $200 during high season, you won’t find this hotel right on the beach, but you’re still just a five-minute walk from the coastline and a 15-minute walk from popular surf spot, Tourmaline Beach.
-The Sands of La Jolla is located in the Bird Rock neighborhood of La Jolla, providing close proximity to a variety of upscale yet eclectic shops and restaurants plus is close to the action of Pacific Beach.
+With rates typically under $200 per night during high season, you won’t find this hotel right on the beach, but you’re still just a five-minute walk from the coastline and a 15-minute walk from popular surf spot, Tourmaline Beach.
+The Sands of La Jolla is located in the Bird Rock neighborhood of La Jolla, providing close proximity to a variety of upscale yet eclectic shops and restaurants, in addition to being near to the action of Pacific Beach.